ARKFahad/SmartBookmarker/README.md

 3. Use the search bar to find specific bookmarks
 4. Use filters to narrow down by tags or categories
 5. Click on any bookmark to view details or open it

+### Importing Bookmarks
+1. In the dashboard, click the "Import" button
+2. Select your bookmark file (JSON, CSV, or HTML format)
+3. Choose the format or let it auto-detect
+4. Click "Import" to add the bookmarks to your collection
+5. Existing bookmarks will be replaced with the imported ones

+### Exporting Bookmarks
+1. In the dashboard, click the "Export" button
+2. Choose your preferred format: JSON, CSV, or HTML
+3. Click "Export" to download your bookmarks
+4. The file will be saved to your default download location

 ### Domain Grouping
 - Multiple bookmarks from the same website are automatically grouped